EmmaEwert/KITTY/docs/manual/tutorial.rst

 ``````````````

 Place the tileset images somewhere in the Assets folder, like in ``Assets/Maps/Tutorial``.
 Ideally,
-the Tiled tilesets and Tilemaps you're going to create will end up here, as well.
+the Tiled tilesets and tilemaps you're going to create will end up here, as well.
 Keeping
 map-related images, tilesets, and tilemaps together makes it easier to maintain references and
 update the files as you make your game.

+Make sure to change the Texture Type in the image import settings to **Sprite (2D and UI)** –
+this takes care of proper scaling, and is the most fitting texture type for tiles and sprites.

 .. figure:: images/tutorial-image-import.png
 	:align: center

-	Make sure to change the Texture Type in the image import settings to **Sprite (2D and UI)** –
-	this takes care of proper scaling, and is the most fitting texture type for tiles and sprites.
+	Image import settings

 If you're making a pixel art game, you also want to set the Filter Mode to
 **Point (no filter)**, and Compression to **None**.
 This keeps your pixels crisp.

 Tilesets
 ````````

-Create a new Tileset in Tiled for each of your tileset images, and save them in ``Assets/Maps/Tutorial`` as well.
+Create a new tileset in Tiled for each of your tileset images, and save them in ``Assets/Maps/Tutorial`` as well.
 Tilesets get the extension ``.tmx``, so don't worry about naming them differently from the source image's filename.

+Make sure to set the **Tile width** and **Tile height** to match the tileset images' tile size.
+If your tileset's tiles have borders around them, you can set the margin and spacing accordingly.

 .. figure:: images/tutorial-new-tileset.png
 	:align: center

-	Make sure to set the **Tile width** and **Tile height** to match the tileset images' tile size.
-	If your tileset's tiles have borders around them, you can set the margin and spacing accordingly.
+	New tileset settings

 If you haven't worked with Tiled before, I recommend looking into `Using the Terrain Brush <https://docs.mapeditor.org/en/stable/manual/using-the-terrain-tool/>`_ in